MolecularTeam/MARS/README.md

 # MARS
-Official implementation of "MARS, Multi-Agent Reinforcement Learning for Spatial-Spectral and Temporal Feature Selection in EEG-based BCI"
+Official implementation of "MARS: Multiagent Reinforcement Learning for Spatial-Spectral and Temporal Feature Selection in EEG-based BCI"